Jersey City, New Jersey: Urbanization

 1847 map of Paulus Hook and the Jersey City Ferry's route.
 Note the historic name of Pavonia.

 In 1812, Robert Fulton began steam ferry service via The Jersey between Paulus Hook and Manhattan, eight years after building a shipyard at Greene and Morgan Streets.
+Isaac Edge opened his waterfront grist windmill in 1815 at Montgomery and Greene Streets.
 In 1834, the New Jersey Rail Road and Transportation Company opened the city's first rail line from Jersey City Ferry to Newark.
 From 1834 to 1836, the Morris Canal was extended from Newark to Jersey City and New York Harbor linking the Delaware River with the Hudson River.
 This extension connected Jersey City to Pennsylvania's Lehigh Valley and New Jersey's interior providing a steady and easy supply of coal and anthracite pig iron for the growing iron industry and other developing industries adopting steam power in Jersey City and the region.
 The city's location on the Hudson River also allowed it to benefit from the opening of the Erie Canal in 1825.

 In 1839, Provident Savings Institution was charted by the state as the first mutual savings bank in New Jersey and the first bank in Jersey City and Hudson County.
 Co-founded by the city's first mayor, Dudley S. Gregory (1838–1840), in the wake of the Panic of 1837, there was a general mistrust of banks by the public.
 In response, the bank's charter established it as a "mutual savings bank" to assist the city's immigrant poor.
 In 1891, the bank headquarters became the temporary home of the first branch of the Jersey City Free Public Library until the Main Library branch opened in 1901.

 On April 12, 1841, the New Jersey Legislature incorporated Van Vorst Township from portions of Bergen.
 Land was donated by the Van Vorst family for a town square style park that became Van Vorst Park.
 The township was later annexed by Jersey City on March 18, 1851.
 From 1854 to 1874, the kitchen step of the Van Vorst Mansion, home of former mayor Cornelius Van Vorst (1860–1862), was known to be the slab of marble that was originally the base of the statue of King George III that was toppled by the Sons of Liberty at Bowling Green in Lower Manhattan in 1776.
 Van Vorst also constructed the neighboring Barrow Mansion where his sister Eliza lived.